flyingcircusio/fc-nixos/doc/src/docker.md

 For existing installations, Docker auto-detects the storage driver if not configured explicitly.

+### Migrating from `devicemapper` to `overlay2`

-Older versions of docker (NixOS 15.09) used the `devicemapper` storage driver which has been deprecated for some time.
-It will be removed in version 25 of Docker.
+Older versions of docker (NixOS 15.09) used the `devicemapper` storage driver.

-On 24.05, docker refuses to start if it detects `devicemapper` and is not explicitly configured to use it.
-You can still choose to continue using `devicemapper` or migrate to `overlay2`.
+If your docker setup is still using that storage driver, you need to migrate the storage before updating to the NixOS 24.11 platform.
+The platform default for docker is now docker-27, which does not support the `devicemapper` storage driver anymore.

 To find out which storage driver Docker is using, run as service user: